Nahidzeinali-web/Portfolio/README.md

 I’m a Senior AI Research and data Scientist with 9+ years of hands-on experience at the intersection of software engineering, healthcare, and artificial intelligence.
 I hold a Ph.D. in Informatics from the University of Iowa, where my work focused on leveraging NLP, LLMs, and deep learning to transform clinical decision support.

-Currently, I work at the California Medical Innovation Institute, developing AI-powered tools and LLM pipelines for research data management and biomedical informatics.
+I work at the California Medical Innovation Institute, developing AI-powered tools and LLM pipelines for research data management and biomedical informatics.
 I specialize in designing end-to-end ML and LLMOps systems, from data ingestion and model development to scalable deployment using cloud-native and containerized solutions.

 ---
 ## 🔍 Core Expertise